Have you ever wondered how does WhatsApp earn money?

 A new version: WhatsApp 2.0

-In 5 years of operations, WhatsApp had more than 500 million users around the world.
+In 5 years of operations, WhatsApp had more than 2.1 billion users around the world.

 WhatsApp messenger was available for free on a one year trial basis.
 The users had no hesitation in trying out a service, basically, for free of cost.